cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: "Our preference is to use a separate MONOBLOC near each loudspeaker, linking with very affordable 0.25M AgPur13 cable-jumpers...and preferably with longer AgPur Athene or Heracles XLR interconnects.
+        text: "Our preference is to use a separate MONOBLOC near each loudspeaker, linking with very affordable 0.25M AgPur13 cable-jumpers...and preferably with longer AgPur Athene, Heracles or AMEN XLR interconnects.
 This best practice effects a lower total cost,\_especially if short power cables can be sent from your room's sidewalls.
 (Note: If long RCAs are required, custom-length SHIELDED AgPur RCAss are available for use to control single-ended noise issues.)"
   -
     type: paragraph
     content:
       -
         type: text
         text: "But if you already have established, or prefer, a more traditional central rack components geometry using short ICs and longer speaker cables, you'll find the DUO version easier to implement, and requiring only one power cable.
-This setup may be true also if you use one central power conditioner and prefer not to send long power cables to separate speaker-area monos."
+This setup may be true also if you use one central power conditioner and prefer not to send long power cables to separate speaker-area monos.
+See our new PowerBox as a possibly helpful Ag power cable."
   -
     type: paragraph
     content: